misshozzie/LearnwithMalik/README.md

 This piece of code might have helped me understand some important concepts in JavaScript, such as comparison operators, logical operators, if statements, and array destructuring.
 ## Feedback

-If you have any feedback, please email me at artist@hosannaikigai.com